jsnelders/jsnelders/README.md

 - ⚡ Fun fact: ...
 -->

-A Full StackOverflow Developer & Architect from the Land Down Under.
+I'm a Full StackOverflow Developer & Architect from the Land Down Under.

 I build software with: